PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 Currently if we want to change how the terrain looks we have to update the `GetVoxelType` method.
 We also may need to update the `voxelTypes` in the inspector.
 But the worst part?
-Each time we make a new one terrain, we lose the old one!
+Each time we update the `GetVoxelType` method to make a new terrain, we lose the old one!

 This lecture is going to make our code more *reusable*.
+Basically we will be able to create a new "terrain script" that has its own `GetVoxelType` method drag and drop that into our `Chunk` script, and vuala!
+New terrain!
+Want the old terrain?
+Just drag and drop that terrain into the `Chunk` script!

 # Reusable?
 Lets look at the variables and constants.
 I'm not talking about a *variable* as in a variable in code, I mean theorically if we make a new terrain, what will stay the same in our code (and the inspector), and what will change?

-I've already figuered this out for you and there are 3 things that we might change to make a new terrain.
+I've already figured this out for you and there are 3 things that we might change to make a new terrain.

-1. Voxel Types
+1. the Voxel Types
-2. Layers
+2. the Layers
-3. `GetVoxelType` method
+3. the `GetVoxelType` method

-To make our code reusable for many different terrains (while being able to keep old terrains that we make), it is now more obvious what must be done.
-We must separate the above three things, so that they can be seamlessly swapped out and replaced!
+To make our code reusable for many different terrains (while being able to keep old terrains that we make), we must separate the above three things, so that they can be seamlessly swapped out and replaced!

 # Terrain Generator
-For now lets move all the variable functionality for creating a new terrain into its own script called `TerrainGenerator` (and we leave the "constants" (unchanging) code in the Chunk.cs script):
+For now lets move all the "variable" functionality for creating a new terrain (the stuff that will change) into its own script called `TerrainGenerator`, and we leave the "constants" (unchanging) code in the Chunk.cs script.

+Create a new script called TerrainGenerator and write the following code:

 ```cs
 using UnityEngine;